laolux/UxPlay/README.md

 Otherwise, build libplist and openssl from source: see instructions near the  end of this README;
 requires development tools (autoconf, automake, libtool, _etc._) to be installed.

+* You could instead compile the "official" GStreamer release from source: GStreamer-1.22.0 has been successfully built this way on a system using MacPorts: see [the UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Building-GStreamer-from-Source-on-macOS-with-MacPorts)

 Next get the latest macOS release of GStreamer-1.0.